roberttkahelin8/thingamajigsgoodies/README.md

 Thingamajigs 2 Goodies Repository

 All the code, data and assets are here.
 This is mostly for testing and examining code for use with other mods in modpacks.
+Note that the generated files are not included here, as those can be generated on the fly by using an IDE and excuting the 'runData' gradle script.

 Take a look and borrow code according to the ARR-UOES license.
 The license is not a registered type, it is a set of guidelines that people should follow should they use parts of or the entire thing.